hyscale/hyscale/README.md

 2. kube config file with the cluster token placed at $HOME/.kube/config
 3. Image registry credentials at $HOME/.docker/config.json (make sure `config.json` has the latest auth creds by logging into the image registry using `docker login` prior to deployment)

+If you do not have access to a kubernetes cluster and wish to deploy to your local machine, you could try setting up [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [kind](https://github.com/kubernetes-sigs/kind).

 ## Deploying to k8s
 ### Preparing your first service spec

-Here is a small service spec that works for a basic java app.
+Here is a basic service spec for deploying tomcat (without any application).
 For all possible options, see the [spec reference](docs/hyscale-spec-reference.md).

 ```yaml
 name: myservice